AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 - action: The content is `underpainting`.
 - underpainting_start: The starting time for adding accompaniment to the uploaded song, the default value is 0.
 - underpainting_end: The endpoint for adding accompaniment to the uploaded song, must be less than the total duration of the song.
-- audio_id: The ID of the uploaded song without accompaniment.
+- audio_id: The ID of the uploaded song with only vocals.
 - style: The style of the accompaniment, preferably without lyrics since it is for accompaniment.

-After filling in, the following code is automatically generated:
+After filling in, the code is automatically generated as follows:

 <p><img src="https://cdn.acedata.cloud/8x1ic6.png" width="500" class="m-auto"></p>